S=T for Shimura Varieties and Moduli Spaces of p-adic Shtukas: Basic Definitions

-We have similar expression for the global Hecke stack $Hecke_{\mu}$, which can be written as the quotient of $Gr_{\mathcal{G},Spd(\mathcal{O}_{L}),\leq \mu}$ by the group v-sheaf parameterizing automorphisms of trivial global $G$-torsors on $\mathcal{Y}_{[0,\infty)}$.
-Moreover, for Hecke stacks with multiple legs, it can be written again as quotients of twisted products of affine Grassmannians.
+We have similar expression for the global Hecke stack $\on{Hecke}_{\mu}$, which can be written as the quotient of $Gr_{\mathcal{G},\on{Spd}(\Breve{\mathbb{Z}}_p),\leq \mu}$ by the group v-sheaf parametrizing automorphisms of the trivial global $\mathcal{G}$-torsors on $\mathcal{Y}_{[0,\infty)}$.
+Moreover, for Hecke stacks with multiple legs, it can be written again as quotients of twisted products of affine Grassmannian, see the beginning of \cite[Chapter \rom{6}]{2021arXiv210213459F} (for the version of local Hecke stacks).

 If the characteristic of the untilt $S^{\sharp}$ is $p$, then $S^{\sharp} = S$, and